 6.Hereditary High Cholesterol Is More Common Than You May Think

 About 1 in 200 to 500 people worldwide have Familial Hypercholesterolemia (FH).
 In the United States, between 620,000 and 1.55 million people live with FH.
 At least 90% of them have not been properly diagnosed.
 In families with a pattern of early heart disease or high cholesterol, the American Academy of Pediatrics recommends that children undergo cholesterol testing as early as age two, and before age 10.
 FH is even more common in certain populations, including French Canadians, Ashkenazi Jews, Christian Lebanese, and South African Afrikaners.
 In these populations FH may be found as frequently as 1 in every 67 people.

 7.Even Hereditary Hypercholesterolemia Is Treatable

 Thankfully, FH is treatable.
 There are many medications available to treat Familial Hypercholesterolemia, including statins and other lipid lowering therapies.
 There are new therapies approved for the treatment of HoFH and additional therapies for treating FH are currently in clinical trials.
-Early diagnosis and appropriate treatment can decrease the risk of early heart disease associated with inherited hypercholesterolemia.To learn more about cholesterol, Familial Hypercholesterolemia and resources to help you understand and manage the condition, visit the FH Foundation website athttps://thefhfoundation.org/ or call the FH Foundation at 626-465-1234.
+Early diagnosis and appropriate treatment can decrease the risk of early heart disease associated with inherited hypercholesterolemia.To learn more about cholesterol, Familial Hypercholesterolemia and resources to help you understand and manage the condition, visit the Family Heart Foundation website athttps://thefhfoundation.org/ or call the Family Heart Foundation at 626-465-1234.